raphy890/AirBnb/api-documentation-airbnb/API-docs-AirBnB.md

     }
     ```

-### Create a Booking from a Spot based on the Spot's id - complete
+### Create a Booking from a Spot based on the Spot's id - COMPLETE

 Create and return a new booking from a spot specified by id.